wttech/aet/documentation/src/main/wiki/FAQ.md

 ## 4. Best practices

-### 4.1 I want to check how my page looks on several devices - what is the best way do configure suite?
+### 4.1 I want to check how my page looks on several devices - what is the best way do configure a suite?
 You may configure several [[Resolution Modifiers|ResolutionModifier]] and [[Screen Collectors|ScreenCollector]] within single `<collect>` phase.
 Please remember that it is a good practice to give tested page the time to adjust after changing the resolution and **before** collecting a screenshot.